jonathanbossenger/block-theme-course/module-06/03-Using-Block-Patterns-in-Themes.md

 Because you know the slug for your Hero pattern is `themeslug/hero`, all you need to do is pop that in and put the call to the Pattern block into your template.

-Now, add that code to your `templates/home.html` template.
+> **Do:** Now, add that code to your `templates/home.html` template.
 It should look similar to the following code snippet:

 ```html
 <!-- wp:template-part {"slug":"header"} /-->